 Sean spent several years working in general orthopedics before Joining Dr. Martin’s Team in the Massachusetts General Hospital Sports Medicine Division.

-Monica has been Dr. Martin’s scheduling assistant for over 10 years.
+Monica has been Dr. Martin’s office coordinator since 2004.
 She is happy to assist with any questions concerning Dr. Martin’s practice.

 Sports Medicine and Joint Reconstruction Research Fellow